EMRL/stir/README.md

 ```
 Usage: deploy [options] [target] ...

 Options:
-  -u, --upgrade     If there are no available upgrades, halt deployment
+  -u, --update           If there are no available updates, halt deployment
-  -F, --force       Skip all user interaction, forces 'Yes' to all actions.
+  -F, --force            Skip all user interaction, forces 'Yes' to all actions
+  -S, --skip-update      Skip any Wordpress core/plugin updates
+  -c, --current          Deploy a project from current working directory
   -s, --strict           Any error will halt deployment completely
   -V, --verbose          Output more process information to screen
+  -q, --quiet            Display minimal output on screen
   -d, --debug            Run in debug mode
   -h, --help             Display this help and exit
   -v, --version          Output version information and exit
 ```

 How It Works
 --------
-Maybe I'll finish this at some point.
-Basically this thing is a wrapper that simplifies web app deployment from a development environment to a production server.
+Basically, this thing is a wrapper that simplifies web app deployment from a development environment to a production server.
 At the moment is mostly focused on Wordpress projects but in theory it should work for other stuff too.

 This script requires [`git`](https://git-scm.com/), and will make use of [`wp-cli`](http://wp-cli.org/), [`grunt`](http://gruntjs.com/), [`npm`](https://www.npmjs.com/), and  [`mina`](http://nadarei.co/mina/) if they are installed.